 There is no history of secondary education for girls in South Sudan.
-All girls in South Sudan culture are marginalised.
+In South Sudan culture girls are marginalised.
 According to local culture they are the property of their extended families.
-Educating a girl is not seen as a value.
-Their cultural practices for marriage exacerbate the poverty of families and the ravages of war all militate against a girl’s education.
+Educating a girl is not valued.
+These cultural practices for marriage exacerbate the poverty of families and the ravages of war all militate against a girl’s education.
 The Loreto Girls Secondary School offers access to education to girls who otherwise would be unable to attend school.
-Attitudes are slowly changing in South Sudan and more and more families see the value in educating their girls.

 Girls Education Facts